Student Awards

 National Multicultural Conference and Summit Travel Award

 Division 45 sponsors several travel awards to attend the National Multicultural Conference and Summit every other year.
 Division 45 allocates up to $500 each to help assist with the cost of attendance.
-The next National Multicultural Conference and Summit will take place in Santa Fe, New Mexico in 2024.

 Please consider applying for this award if you meet criteria, or forward on to eligible students or peers.